-- A 60-minute time-step instead of the five-minute time-step used in real-time dispatch, and - The average demand forecast for each hour prepared by the IESO, with the exception of IESO-defined ramp hours and during any hour in which there is a reliability concern.
+- A 60-minute time-step instead of the five-minute time-step used in real-time dispatch, and - The average demand forecast for each hour prepared by the IESO, with the exception of Ramp Hours29 and during any hour in which there is a reliability concern.
 During these hours, the IESO will use the highest demand interval forecasted for each hour prepared by the IESO.